11-Day Morocco Tour from Casablanca: Sahara Desert Luxury Camp

 • 19

-Boumalene Dades, nestled in Morocco's Dades Valley, enchants with its stunning landscapes and Berber hospitality.
-The "Valley of a Thousand Kasbahs" boasts ancient mud-brick fortresses and breathtaking views of the rugged Atlas Mountains.
-Visitors can wander through lush date palm groves, explore the winding Dades Gorges, and experience the warmth of local culture in traditional villages.
-With its scenic beauty and cultural richness, Boumalene Dades offers an unforgettable journey into the heart of Morocco.
+Boumalene Dades, nestled in Morocco's Dades Valley, enchants visitors with its stunning landscapes and warm Berber hospitality.
+Known as the "Valley of a Thousand Kasbahs," it boasts ancient mud-brick fortresses and breathtaking views of the rugged Atlas Mountains.
+Wander through lush date palm groves, explore the winding Dades Gorges, and experience the richness of local culture in traditional villages.
+With its scenic beauty and cultural heritage, Boumalene Dades offers an unforgettable journey into the heart of Morocco.

 2 hours Admission ticket free